jespercedergren/colibri-assignment/README.md

 The resulting data can be read from `./src/tests/resources/data/output` for the corresponding Bronze and Silver tables.

-The limited explorative data analysis can be found in [this](tools/notebooks/EDA.ipynb) Jupyter notebook.
+The limited exploration data analysis can be found in [this](tools/notebooks/EDA.ipynb) Jupyter notebook.

 To run the code and open the notebook within this project in a Docker environment, please follow the instructions in the section below.